w3f/polkadot-wiki/docs/general/faq.md

 It is also worth mentioning that one thousand validators is more than the number of validators of similar PoS chains with comparable levels of economic security as Polkadot.
-The closest contenders are operating with around 150 validators, while Polkadot is already securely running with
+The closest contenders are operating with around 150 validators, while Polkadot is already securely running with <Socket network="polkadot" path="query.staking.validatorCount" defaultValue="150"/>.
-{{ num_validators }}.

 Additionally, other projects sometimes have a different definition of *validator* that approximates more closely to remote signing keys without the full operation of a validating node.
 On Polkadot,